MarkoStc/ml_project2/README.md

 # Benchmarking multi-omics on TCGA-BRCA dataset

-This repository benchmarks **multi-omics representation learning and classification** on the **TCGA BRCA** cohor.
+This repository benchmarks **multi-omics representation learning and classification** on the **TCGA BRCA** cohort.
 We compare classification performance and biological interpretability of different integration strategies of baseline logistic regression (LR), PCA LR, **MOFA**-based LR, and **IntegrAO**.

 ---